 Our mission embodies the boundary-crossing work of Jesus.
 In scripture, he shows that love crosses the social boundaries that divide us.
 Example after example — like hanging out with tax collectors and prostitutes, rejecting separations between “clean” and “unclean,” and calling a despised Samaritan a neighbor and role model — depict Jesus crossing boundaries and encouraging us to do the same.

 Jesus was a bold fighter against injustice, too.
 In Luke 4:18-19, he makes this intent clear, saying “The Spirit of the Lord is upon me, because he has anointed me to bring good news to the poor.
 He has sent me to proclaim release to the captives and recovery of sight to the blind, to let the oppressed go free, to proclaim the year of the Lord’s favour."

-Doug was pastoring United Methodist churches for over 20 years when he began receiving a persistent spiritual call to start a boundary-crossing ministry.
-Answering it, he built a launch team and began cultivating this new kind of community.
+Doug was leading United Methodist churches for over 20 years when he began receiving a persistent spiritual call to start a new kind of boundary-crossing ministry.

 Planning and prayer came to fruition one Sunday in October 2009.
-In a rented funeral home, Pastor Doug preached his first sermon as pastor of New Day.
-Appropriately, his sermon centered around radical change.
+In a rented funeral home, Doug and other members of the Leadership Team led the first gathering of New Day.
+Appropriately, the message for that day centered around radical change.